 Aside from the fact that the entry to the museum is totally FREE, New Zealand’s national museum is the telling of the extraordinary New Zealand history in the most interactive and fun way possible!
 The Te Papa Museum is an in-depth informative experience of what Aotearoa/New Zealand is all about, from its geological origin to its native species, as well as its human history.
-It’s a far cry from your dusty and dingy museums.
+It’s far from your dusty and dingy museums.

 How do you find the Te Papa Museum?
-It’s quite hard to miss: the Te Papa Museum is pointed to by hundreds if signs in Wellington city centre.
+It’s quite hard to miss: the Te Papa Museum is pointed to by hundreds of signs in Wellington city centre.
 It is located on 55 Cable Street.
 Have a look at our Wellington Backpacker Guide for more awesome things to do in New Zealand’s capital city.

 1. Mountains to Sea

 New Zealand is all about unique wildlife.
 The Mountains to Sea exhibit aims to give you a sample of New Zealand’s incredibly diverse fauna and flora.
 The exhibition also includes the “Colossal Squid”, the world’s only complete specimen of a giant squid!

 Probably the most memorable of the museum, this exhibition gives you a hands-on experience of the power of the earth.
 This geological power created New Zealand and shaped its amazing landscape.
 Head inside the “Earthquake House!” for a real shakeup.

 This exhibition is more about “doing” than “seeing”.
 Climb a lava flow, dig for fossils, walk through wetlands, cross a swing bridge, and visit a glowworm cave.
 Bush City is a fun peek inside New Zealand’s native bushland.